neutrons/Shiver/docs/GUI/generate.md

  and can only be used as a background
  * `Background (minimized by angle and energy)` is a new way of calculating a powder-like background directly from the data.
 Nearby detectors are grouped together, and events are then binned in energy transfer.
-For each detector group and energy bin, one calculates tehn sorts the intensity for each sample rotation.
+For each detector group and energy bin, one calculates then sorts the intensity for each sample rotation.
 The user then selects runs with the intensities in a desired percentage range.
 The parameters for this option, `Grouping file`, `Percent Min`, and `Percent Max`, can be found in the `Background minimization options` area.
 Ask the local contact for a good grouping